 Please note early enrollment for these scholarships begins with enrollment for the student’s second semester at OU.
 The first semester enrollment date is determined by the student’s New Sooner Orientation Day.

-Admitted Honors students who have been admitted prior to May 1 will have access during housing room selection to select a room on a Honors Student-specific floor in Dunham Residential College.
+Admitted Honors students who have been admitted prior to May 1 will have access during housing room selection to select a room on a Honors Student-specific floor in one of the Residential Colleges.
 The floor is first come first serve during the selection process.
-You will find Honors students living in all residential communities on-campus.
-There is also housing located in David L Boren Hall, but it is not exclusive to Honors students.
+You will find Honors students living in all residential communities on campus.
+There is also housing located in David L. Boren Hall, but it is not exclusive to Honors students.

 No, priority for room selection is solely contingent upon when a student pays their enrollment deposit for OU.